CodeYourFuture/CYF-Workshops/goblin-breakdown/readme.md

 > Format a UK address and UK phone number from a JSON object and show it as HTML on the page

 1. Paste the above problem into Goblin and press the 🪄 wand button.
 1. Goblin will give you some steps.
 In the `contact` folder, paste each of the steps into `index.js` as comments.
 There are some samples given but your Goblin might be a bit different.
+Feel free to delete the existing examples.
 1. You likely have around five steps.
 Under each comment, write the name of the function you will write to achieve the step.
 Two are given as an example.
 Don't write the function out, just the name and leave the function empty.
 1. Now you have planned your code! _If you have time_, start writing the functions.